 The office is 406 Schermerhorn Hall (mail code 5501).
 The main telephone number is 212-854-3608, and the FAX is 212-854-3609.
-MARIA DILBERT is the Business Manager.
+Maria Dilbert is the Director of Finance and Administrative Services.
 She has her own office in the front of 406 and she knows everything.
 Always be very, very nice to everyone in the front office - you will soon discover how much you need their cooperation to get anything done around here.

 Every student has a mailbox located in the faculty office area on the 4th floor, through the double doors next to 406.
 All faculty mailboxes are also located there.
 If you receive any outside mail (i.e. UPS, Fed-Ex, or Post Office mail), the office staff will either place it in your department mailbox or leave you a phone message in your office, so you can pick it up in the main office.

 Every graduate student has the option of an office space every year.
 We will let you know which office space you have been assigned for your first year during Orientation.
 Offices are shared (by as few as 2 or as many as 4 students), and you'll have to work out who sits where once you've met your office-mates.
 In your office you will be guaranteed a desk (and may be lucky enough to also get such amenities as bookshelves or windows).
 Every office has a phone, complete with voicemail, and you'll need to ask either the main office or an office-mate for the voicemail codes for your phone.
 A phone directory for the department will be published sometime in mid-September and placed in your mailbox.
 Until then, just ask around for the numbers you need.